This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 For meal prepping this recipe, store the chicken, sauce and veggies separately so they don't get soggy.
 I love these new glass meal prep containers I just got for pre-portioning meals and keeping foods separated.

-Low Carb Thai Peanut Chicken Lettuce Wraps
+Thai Chicken Peanut Lettuce Wraps

 Ingredients